ObedVega/ObedVega/README.md

 # WORK EXPERIENCE

-Software Engineer at Teradata - July 2022 – Present.
+*Software Engineer* at Teradata - July 2022 – Present.

-Role description: Developer Portal | UI Engineering.
+*Role description*: Developer Portal | UI Engineering.
 As a UI Engineer at Teradata, I developed web applications using React, Docusaurus, and Node.js, focusing on developer experience and documentation platforms.
 In addition to engineering responsibilities, I took ownership of product activities by managing the backlog, writing and prioritizing user stories, and aligning the Developer Portal roadmap with stakeholder needs.

-Product Ownership & Backlog Management: Defined epics and user stories, maintained a prioritized backlog based on business value, technical feasibility, and stakeholder input.
+- Product Ownership & Backlog Management: Defined epics and user stories, maintained a prioritized backlog based on business value, technical feasibility, and stakeholder input.

-Agile Practices: Planned sprints, participated in daily stand-ups, sprint reviews, and retrospectives; coordinated with cross-functional teams to align delivery with organizational goals.
+- Agile Practices: Planned sprints, participated in daily stand-ups, sprint reviews, and retrospectives; coordinated with cross-functional teams to align delivery with organizational goals.

-Cross-team Collaboration: Acted as the bridge between product, design, and engineering teams, facilitating clarity between business requirements and technical execution.
+- Cross-team Collaboration: Acted as the bridge between product, design, and engineering teams, facilitating clarity between business requirements and technical execution.

-Engineering Delivery: Developed responsive, scalable, and user-friendly web applications.
+- Engineering Delivery: Developed responsive, scalable, and user-friendly web applications.
 Ensured technical feasibility of UI/UX designs while optimizing performance.

-Technical Problem-Solving & Innovation:
+- Technical Problem-Solving & Innovation:

-Built a Python/Django tool to detect and fix broken links across downloads.teradata.com
+  - Built a Python/Django tool to detect and fix broken links across downloads.teradata.com

-Developed a FastAPI-based REST service for generating test data and automating email delivery and formatting validation.
+  - Developed a FastAPI-based REST service for generating test data and automating email delivery and formatting validation.

-Key Achievements:
+- Key Achievements:

-Successfully owned and prioritized the Developer Portal backlog, ensuring timely delivery of high-impact features.
+  - Successfully owned and prioritized the Developer Portal backlog, ensuring timely delivery of high-impact features.

-Championed cross-functional collaboration, acting as the primary liaison between engineering and product stakeholders.
+  - Championed cross-functional collaboration, acting as the primary liaison between engineering and product stakeholders.

-Delivered product increments showcased during demos to leadership teams, demonstrating measurable improvements in developer experience.
+  - Delivered product increments showcased during demos to leadership teams, demonstrating measurable improvements in developer experience.

 My journey started with a degree in software engineering, and I've been on a relentless quest for growth ever since.
 I thrive on challenges, pushing my limits to keep evolving in my field.
 But life isn't all about code and algorithms for me.
 I'm also a sports enthusiast.
 Padel, basketball, and running are my go-to ways to unwind and stay fit.
 I firmly believe in holistic growth, not just professionally but in every aspect of life.
 So, that's me – Obed Vega, a software engineer always striving to level up in my career and embracing the joys of life outside the tech world.